 - Intrapleural pressure.
 The normal pressure within the pleural space, the intrapleural pressure, is always negative, and this is the major factor preventing the collapse of the lungs.

 - Nonrespiratory air movements.
-Nonrespiratory movements are a result of reflex activity, but some may be produced voluntarily such as cough, sneeze, crying, laughing, hiccups, and yawn.
+Nonrespiratory movements are a result of reflex activity, but some may be produced voluntarily such as coughing, sneezing, crying, laughing, hiccups, and yawning.